andrewacashner/hearingfaithms/chapters/chapter-3.md

 homilies as well as unofficial popular devotion drew from and contributed to a commmon fund of Christmas tropes, which by the seventeenth century was filled to overflowing.
-The function of early modern Catholic feasts was not so much to teach people that Christ *is* something, as to cultivate devotion to Christ *as* something.
-In theological terms, the primary goal was doxology, not indoctrination.

-Padilla's villancico was performed in the midst of these Scriptures and patristic preaching, as well as contemporary preaching in the vernacular; it should be understood as amplifying, extending, and even playing with the Christmas tropes in those other sources.
 Though oral tradition was probably still the most important force in cultivating the Christmas imaginary in early modern Spain, printed theological literature disseminated and reinforced these tropes in Padilla's day and makes them